-7. A modified specification for the IPv6 Flow Label and related implementation mechanism: A hybrid approach suggested by this work
+4. A modified specification for the IPv6 Flow Label and related implementation mechanism: A hybrid approach suggested by this work the works referred in Appendix A.2, extends some of these suggested mechanisms and finally presents an integrated hybrid approach.

-7.1 Overview
+4.1 Overview